tuist/awesome-swift-mcp/README.md

 - [PolarVista/Xcode-mcp-server](https://github.com/PolarVista/Xcode-mcp-server): A Model Context Protocol server for building Xcode projects directly from LLM applications
 - [ShenghaiWang/xcodebuild](https://github.com/ShenghaiWang/xcodebuild): MCP tool for building Xcode iOS workspace/project and feeding back error to LLMs.
 - [iMCP](https://github.com/loopwork-ai/iMCP): A macOS app that provides an MCP server to your Messages, Contacts, and more
+- [cameroncooke/XcodeBuildMCP](https://github.com/cameroncooke/XcodeBuildMCP): A Model Context Protocol (MCP) server that provides Xcode-related tools for integration with AI assistants and other MCP clients.

 ## SDKs
 - [modelcontextprotocol/swift-sdk](https://github.com/modelcontextprotocol/swift-sdk): The official Swift SDK for Model Context Protocol servers and clients.
 - [gsabran/mcp-swift-sdk](https://github.com/gsabran/mcp-swift-sdk): Swift implementation of the Model Context Protocol (MCP), providing both client and server capabilities for integrating with LLM surfaces.